Home » Remote Work » What Do I Need to Work Remotely?

 Alongside your external hard drive, it’s recommended to use a cloud storage service.
 It helps share files and documents with your colleagues or clients and allows you access to them on the move.
 Backing files to a cloud storage service like Google Drive, Dropbox, or Microsoft OneDrive is smart.
 These services are relatively cheap and will save you work hours if you must re-do it.

-Purchase noise-canceling headphones if you plan to work in a noisy home, coffee shop, or co-working space.
+Purchase noise-canceling headphones if you work in a noisy home, coffee shop, or co-working space.
 They will block out any unwanted noise and help you focus.
 Download Spotify, too, for relaxing music to concentrate.

 Did this article answer your question: What do I need to work remotely?